 - will be able to live in Portugal

-How much money will I have to spend on the property to be able to apply for the Golden Visa?
+How much will I have to spend on the property to be able to apply for the Golden Visa?

-- 400,000€ if the above-mentioned property is located in a low-density area.
+- 400,000€ if the above-mentioned properties are located in a low-density area.

 - 350,000€ for old properties (more than 30 years) or located in urban regeneration area, considering the need to contract repair works.

-- 280,000€ if the above-mentioned property is located in a low-density area.
+- 280,000€ for old properties as mentioned above and is located in a low-density area.

 What is repair work for Golden Visa?

-Therefore, to apply for this type of Golden Visa the value of the purchase of the property plus the value of the repair must exceed 350,000€.
+Therefore, to apply for this type of Golden Visa the value of the purchase of the property plus the value of the repair must exceed 350,000€ in total.